bryce-tan/bryce-tan.github.io/index.md

 ## About Me

-I am a Ph.D. candidate at the **Intelligent Data Storage & Management (IDSM) Lab**, HUST, advised by Prof. Hua Wang and Prof. Ke Zhou.
-I obtained the B.E. degree in Hydropower Engineering & Automation from HUST in 2022.
+I am a Ph.D. candidate in the Intelligent Data Storage & Management (IDSM) Lab at Huazhong University of Science and Technology (HUST), advised by Prof. Hua Wang and Prof. Ke Zhou.
+I received my B.E. in Hydropower Engineering & Automation from HUST in 2022.

-I’m currently working on exploring practical and scalable methods to improve the efficiency and performance of cloud storage systems, and optimizing data-loading pipelines to reduce training stalls and boost end-to-end throughput.
+I’m currently working on two complementary directions: **ML for Systems** and **Systems for ML**.
+On the ML for Systems side, I focus on *cloud resource management*, especially practical and scalable techniques for improving the efficiency and performance of cloud storage systems.
+On the Systems for ML side, I work on *deep learning training data bottlenecks*, with an emphasis on optimizing data-loading pipelines to reduce training stalls and improve end-to-end throughput.

-I’m open to collaborations, discussions, or any opportunities to work together on related research ideas—feel free to reach out if you’re interested in collaboration or have questions about my work.
+I’m always *happy to connect*—if you’re interested in collaboration, want to discuss related ideas, or have questions about my work, feel free to reach out.

 ## News